bakercp/ofxIpVideoGrabber/README.md

 #### Which version to use?

 ofxIpVideoGrabber has been tested with the latest development version of Open Frameworks.
+The examples use the new `ofToString`, which requires 0072 or greater (i.e. the latest development branch).

 The master branch should be is stable.
 New features, etc are in the `develop` branch.